myudelson/hmm-scalable/readme.txt

 Prediction file consists of model predictions for each row of the input file.
-Depending on the option (see parameter specifications below), you can print out probability distribution for student's response (probability of correct and probability of incorrect, if the observation node is binarye) and, additionally, print out probability distributions over the values of the hidden state for all skills specified for the data point.
+Depending on the option (see parameter specifications below), you can print out probability distribution for student's response (probability of correct and probability of incorrect, if the observation node is binary) and, additionally, print out probability distributions over the values of the hidden state for all skills specified for the data point.
 The probability values are tab separated.
 See examples of a outputs file below.